cyralinc/terraform-provider-cyral/doc/resource_policy.md

 | `tags`         |           | Tags that can be used to organize and/or classify your policies (ex: `[your_tag1, your_tag2]`).  | No      |
 | `type`         |           |   | No      |

+For more information, please see the [Policy Guide](https://cyral.com/docs/policy#policy).

 ## Outputs